-Aiken, a Democrat, was the representative for South Carolina's 3rd congressional district from 1915 to 1917.
+Aiken was the representative for South Carolina’s 3rd congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Nov 1903 to Mar 1917, Aiken missed 336 of 1,433 roll call votes, which is 23.4%.
 This is on par with the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.